Six Key Nutrients For Keeping Kids Healthy by Good Health

 November 8, 2023

-Nutrients are the key to our health and particularly important for growing bones and high energy levels.
-Although, we all need the same nutrients, everyone requires different amounts of those nutrients depending on age, growth, and activity.
-Nutrients can generally be broken down into two categories; macronutrients – proteins, fats and carbohydrates, and micronutrients – vitamins and minerals.
-Because both macro- and micronutrients have critical functions within the body, make sure you get the right balance of nutrients for optimal health and wellbeing.
-Children especially need the right nutrients in their diet to help them with the increased requirements from physical activity, growth spurts and learning.
+Nutrients are the key to our health and particularly important for growing bones, developing immune function, and high energy levels.
+Although we all need the same nutrients, everyone requires different amounts of those nutrients depending on age, growth, and activity.
+Nutrients can generally be broken down into two categories: macronutrients—proteins, fats, and carbohydrates—and micronutrients—vitamins, minerals, and co-factors.
+Because both macro- and micronutrients have critical functions within the body, make sure you get the right balance for optimal health and well-being.
+Children especially need a nutrient-rich diet to help them with the increased requirements from physical activity, growth spurts, and learning.

 Here are our top 6 nutrients that should keep your child healthy, during all stages of growth: